About Keith Brymer Jones

 Nothing Compares 2 Keith

 Ever noticed how beautiful Noel Fielding’s eyes are?
-Check them out in in this bit of fun we made together.
+Check them out in this fun video we made together!

 Channeling my inner Pharrell Williams with this, shot between Whitstable & China.